Comprehensive Dog & Cat Dental Care

 Then the teeth will be completely cleaned and polished, including below the gum line where bacteria love to hide, and X-rays will be taken then a fluoride treatment will be applied to each tooth.

-Your vet will then apply a dental sealant to your pet's teeth to prevent plaque and tartar from attaching to the enamel.
+Your veterinary dentist will then apply a dental sealant to your pet's teeth to prevent plaque and tartar from attaching to the enamel.
 If your vet notices any signs of periodontal disease during the examination they will recommend a treatment plan that is suitable to your pet and the severity of the symptoms.

 Typically it will be recommended that your vet has a follow-up appointment with your pet a few weeks after the dental examination.